conor-murphy4/automated_threshold_selection_minimal/README.md

 `Table_7_River_Nidd_dataset_selected_thresholds.R`.
 This will take approximately 1 minute to run.

-NOTE: As noted in the main paper, for the first candidate grid in this table, the Northrop method, for which the `threshr` package is utilised, will output convergence warnings.
+NOTE: In this study we directly use the Northrop method as implemented in the `threshr` package.
+As noted in the main paper, this will output convergence warnings for the first candidate grid in this table.
 These warnings are expected and the method still selects a threshold in this case.

 ``` r
 source("Table_7_River_Nidd_dataset_selected_thresholds.R")